sayo-hs/heftia/README.md

 ## Future Plans
 * Increase effects and nurture the ecosystem
-    * ✅ concurrent/parallel programming, streaming, subprocess, `co-log`: to be released in v0.5
     * file system, POSIX, and so on...
 * Write practical software using Heftia
 * Support for Applicative effects